Our Pregnancy Discrimination Attorneys in Los Angeles Are Here to Answer Your Questions

-Contact a Los Angeles Pregnancy Discrimination Attorney for Legal Advice
+Contact Our Pregnancy Discrimination Attorneys in Los Angeles for Legal Advice

 You should never have to face pregnancy discrimination as an employee or an applicant.
 If you believe that you are the victim of pregnancy discrimination in the workplace, then you should retain the services of a Los Angeles pregnancy discrimination attorney.
-Contact the California employment attorneys at Yadegar, Minoofar & Soleymani today at (310) 499-0140 for a free consultation.
+Contact the Los Angeles employment attorneys at Yadegar, Minoofar & Soleymani today at (310) 499-0140 for a free evaluation.
+We handle pregnancy discrimination cases and pregnancy harassment cases.
 You can also contact us online and provide us with more information about your case.